 - Exchange rate risk: The company does business with domestic and foreign clients and the transaction currency is Euro.
 Consequently, there is no exchange rate risk. - Price risk: The company is not exposed to price risk since it is a service provider and thus not affected by fluctuations in raw materials prices.
 The services it renders are priced based on its published pricelist, the prices of which are increased or decreased as and when it is deemed necessary by the Company.
-With respect to the cost of the services provided, since it mainly comprises of payroll costs, it is affected due to increases in the later via inflationary trends.
+With respect to the cost of the services provided, since it mainly comprises of payroll costs, it is affected due to increases or decreases thereof.
 Furthermore, the Company is affected by a change of the fair value of its investments in real estate.
-A change in the price of real estate by ± 5 % shall bring about a corresponding change by the sum of 194 thousand € in the income statement. - Finally, a change in the fair value of the financial instruments available for sale by \pm 5% shall bring a about a change in Equity by \pm 15 thousand \in . - Interest rate risk: The Company is not exposed to risks connected with the fluctuation of interest rates, since it has no debt obligations.
+A change in the price of real estate by ± 5% shall bring about a corresponding change by the sum of 173 thousand € in the income statement.
+Finally, a change in the fair value of the financial instruments available for sale by ± 5% shall bring a about a change in Equity by ± 21 thousand €. - Interest rate risk: The Company is not exposed to risks connected with the fluctuation of interest rates, since it has no debt obligations.
 Finally, the company holds short-term time deposits, which are highly liquid.
-An increase (decrease) in the interest rate in the order of +1% or -1% would result in an increase (decrease) in the results for the fiscal year by approximately by 965 thousand \in .
+An increase (decrease) in the interest rate in the order of +1% or -1% would result in an increase (decrease) in the results for the fiscal year by approximately by 787 thousand €.